root0109/TableModifyEvent/README.md

       select db_modify_event('topic','data');

-7) Check is function created or not using -> select * from mysql.func;"
+7) Check is function created or not using -> select * from mysql.func;

 8) Copy tme.so to /var/tmp/MYSQL_UDF